 Gwendolyn E. Relf, wife, mother, Social-Entrepreneur, CEO, and Evangelist-Missionary (Church of God in Christ organization).

-Gwen has 35+ years experience organizing and developing activities for at-risk youth, women, leaders, and others in religious organizations and the community.
-She earned her Bachelor of Arts in Political Science at Occidental College in Los Angeles, CA. She has additional courses towards her Master’s Degree and Certification in the Nonprofit Leadership Management Program at Arizona State University.
-Gwen has been married to Wesley 39 years; she is the mother of 7 children and grandmother of four grandsons and three granddaughters.
-Prior to taking a leap of faith 17 years ago into the nonprofit sector, Gwen worked as an Office/HR Manager for Cintas First Aid & Safety in Tempe, AZ.
+Mrs. Gwendolyn E. Relf has 35+ years experience organizing and developing activities for at-risk youth, women, leaders, and others in religious organizations and the community.
+She earned her Bachelor of Arts in Political Science at Occidental College in Los Angeles, CA. She has additional courses towards her Master’s Degree and Certification in Nonprofit Leadership Management at Arizona State University.
+Gwen has been married to Wesley 39 years; she is the mother of 4 children and grandmother of 4 grandsons and 3 granddaughters.
+Prior to taking a leap of faith 18-years ago into the nonprofit sector, Mrs. Relf worked as an Office/HR Manager for Cintas First Aid & Safety in Tempe, AZ.

 Recent Awards & Achievements: